garrandall/popular-music-data/tracks/nobody-else-but-you-trey-songz.md

 I don't want nobody else but you
-I don't want nobody else but you, ooh ah ah
+I don't want nobody else but you, ohah ah
-Nobody else but you, ooh ah ah
+Nobody else but you, ohah ah
 I don't want nobody else but you

-They catch us on the low and I know you hate that (true) They say that I'm yours and you say it ain't that (true) And every time it goes I just bring the pain back, yeah Break ups to make ups that-that's just the way it goes (ooh ah ah) Know a lot of men would do you better (ooh ah)
+They catch us on the low and I know you hate that (true) They say that I'm yours and you say it ain't that (true) And every time it goes I just bring the pain back, yeah Break ups to make ups that-that's just the way it goes (ohah ah) Know a lot of men would do you better (ohah)
-Know that I done put you through whatever (ooh ah)
+Know that I done put you through whatever (ohah)
 I know that you care for me, I know what you spared for me I know you won't wait on me forever (noooo)
 Real one, I guess I'm just a fool with her
 Looking in the mirror like, ain't you scared to lose her?
 Why you acting like another man wouldn't choose her?
-You know she the only true girl, ooh girl
+You know she the only true girl, ohgirl

 I can't even lie yeah you got me falling (fall)